"}

 Middle East Conflict

 In the first debate, in response to a question posed by moderators about the Hamas terror attacks on Oct.
-7 last year, Garvey said he supported Israel, as the greatest U.S. ally in the Middle East, and that its right to fight back and defend its sovereignty.
+7, 2023, Garvey said he supported Israel as the greatest U.S. ally in the Middle East and Israel’s right to fight back and defend its sovereignty.

 “The magnitude of that horror is still shocking to me, and I think the United States should support Israel,” he said.
 “We can’t leave Hamas governing Gaza.”

-In April, Garvey held a press conference in Los Angeles urging political leaders to find the “political courage” to shut down anti-Israel demonstrations at more than 200 college campuses across the United States.
+In April, Garvey held a news conference in Los Angeles, where he urged political leaders to find the “political courage” to shut down anti-Israel demonstrations at more than 200 college campuses across the United States.

-The student protests, such as those at the University of Los Angeles–California (UCLA) campus, he said, showed “organized support for terrorism.”
-More than 200 students—some wearing Palestinian scarves, brought dozens of tents and carried signs that expressed a range of sentiments from pro-Palestinian to anti-Zionist to Black Lives Matter and anti-police.
+The student protests, such as those at the University of Los Angeles–California campus, he said, showed “organized support for terrorism.”
+More than 200 students—some wearing Palestinian scarves—brought dozens of tents and carried signs that expressed a range of sentiments, from support of the Palestinians and Black Lives Matter to promotion of anti-Zionist and anti-police ideologies.

 PPIC published a statewide survey in October stating that 63 percent of likely voters supported Schiff over 37 percent for Garvey.